Local and Modern Methods of Crude Palm Oil Extraction

 Advantages of the Solvent Extraction of Crude Palm Oil

-1. Higher Oil Yield: One of the major advantages of solvent extraction is that it allows for a higher oil yield compared to traditional methods such as mechanical press.
+1. Higher Oil Yield: One of the major advantages of solvent extraction is that it allows for a higher oil yield compared to traditional methods such as mechanical pressing.

 2. Faster: It is also a faster process, which makes it more efficient for large-scale palm oil production.